 - Always bargain about prices anywhere.
 You are most likely to get a cheaper price for almost everything.
 It doesn’t matter if it’s the private driver, the surfboard hire or the market.
 Especially if you are on a budget this can save you a lot of money.

 Since you probably want to take some nice pictures to share on social media or just show your friends when you travel to Sri Lanka, here are some places you can go:

 Pidurangala Rock, Sigiriya

-We hope we could help you with some of our tips to make your trip to Sri Lanka an unforgettable experience.
-If you have further questions just let us know in the comment section below!
+I hope I could help you with some of my tips to make your trip to Sri Lanka an unforgettable experience.
+If you have further questions just let me know in the comment section below!

 Safe travels, guys! <3